 Alicja: Something that is a pet peeve of mine that other tourists do is not to be respectful of the place where they are.
-YOU are a visitor here in a foreign place - embrace the culture and the place you are.
+YOU are a visitor here in a foreign place -- embrace the culture and the place you are.
 Think of how you'd want visitors to your home city to react.
-Don't be brash, rude and angry - it won't bode well for you.
+Don't be brash, rude, or angry -- it won't bode well for you.

 TA: Which underrated destination deserves to be more famous?
 Please explain why.